I had to pause her video to write this, actually.

 Over the years, I’ve learned that when life changes, I must change, too.
 It’s gotten easier over time to just bump along this coaster of life when I accept that curveballs will happen.
 The longer I resist them, the longer it takes for me to get back on track.

-Leave your comments below or head over to our Facebook group and share your thoughts there.
+Leave your comments below or head over to my Facebook group and share your thoughts there.

 Before you go…